Clean Air Blog

 Here’s how to put that into practice at home:

+a.
 Close and seal your home

 Shut windows and doors